How to Make Friends With Crows

 How to Befriend a Crow: Step-by-Step

 - Find some food that the crow seems to like.
-This requires some trial and error.
+This requires some trial and error, as they can —or maybe it's just the urban ones who can—be surprisingly finicky.
 You'll know the crow likes it judging by how quickly it swoops down to grab it.
-If that pile of leftovers sits all day, the crows aren't interested, so try something else, but make sure it's healthy.
+If that pile of leftovers sits all day, they just aren't interested, so try something else, only make sure it's healthy.
 Crows like junk food, but giving it to them is probably not a kind thing to do.
+(For more food options, Aves Noir has a nice list of things crows do and don't like.)

 - Be dependable, steadfast, and observant.
 Don't just throw the food out there and walk away.
 Stay (at a safe distance) to watch them eat (or select carefully and fly off to cache it for later).
 Since crows have territories, take some time to try to get to know how big your local crow family is.
 (FYI usually, a mated pair builds a nest and lays an egg or two every year.
-Some of the previous years' hatchlings hang around for several years before they mate and take a new territory.)
-For some reason, my crows feel most comfortable swooping down to grab the peanuts I throw if I'm sitting in my car, so I keep a bag full of nuts in the front seat just for this purpose.
+Some of the previous years' hatchlings hang around for several years before they move away to mate and take a new territory.
+This is what a "normal" family looks like, but I've heard stories about multiple generations sharing a turf.)
+(Please describe your neighborhood's crow family in the comments!)
+My crows feel most comfortable swooping down to grab the peanuts I throw if I'm sitting in my car, so I keep a bagful in the front seat for this purpose.

 - Don't try to get too close.
 These are wild animals, after all.
-Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway.
-Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar).
+Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway, and ethically dubious.
+Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar) and it's better this way.

 What Do Crows like to Eat?

 Crows are omnivorous scavengers so they're quite open-minded about what they eat.
-They'll eat fruit, vegetables, insects, berries, kibble, popcorn, kitchen scraps, road kill, and vomit.
+They'll do fruit, vegetables, insects, berries, kibble, popcorn, kitchen scraps, road kill, and—in a pinch—even vomit.
 I've heard that they show a preference for food wrapped in a fast-food wrapper (yes, they even recognize the brand).
 Their bad reputation as harbingers of death probably has something to do with the fact that they'll swoop down to help clean up a battleground (they are scavengers, after all).
 They'll pillage eggs from other birds and they'll rummage through your garbage can if you let them.

+At least those are the reports I read.
 The crows in my neighborhood are slightly more choosy about what they eat, perhaps because they have access to many sources of food and can afford to be picky.
-I imagine that the diets of country crows differs vastly from that of my city-dwelling cousins.
+I imagine that the diets of country crows differs vastly from that of their city-dwelling cousins.
 I've tried getting them to help me out in the garden by eating the snails, but they're not interested.
 I've tried kitchen scraps with mixed results—they pick out what they want and leave the mess for me to clean up—so mostly, I give them boiled eggs (which they gobble up, shell and all) and I keep a bag of roasted, unsalted peanuts in my car so I can toss them a handful whenever we meet.

-Sometimes, the crows will gulp down the food right there in the street.
+Sometimes, the crows will peck open and gulp down the food right there in the street.
 Other times, especially with the peanuts, they'll stuff their gullets and fly off to cache their horde so they can enjoy it later.
 The peanuts' shells make them very portable and cacheable.

 Why Don't They Trust Me?

-One day a man was walking by while I was feeding the crows.
-He was excited by the idea and wanted to try so I gave him a handful peanuts.
+One day, a man was walking by while I was feeding the crows.
+He was excited by the idea and wanted to try, so I gave him a handful peanuts.
 He walked under the telephone wire they were sitting on and held up his hand.
-The crows just stared at him like he was a martian or an abominable snowman or a Trojan horse.
+The crows just eyeballed him.

 "They're not going to come to you," I told him.
 "You have to throw the peanuts into the street."

 So he tossed the peanuts down at his feet and looked up at the crows, who didn't budge.
 "What's the matter with them?
-Why won't they eat?" he wanted to know, and when I explained that crows aren't like that, that even though I'd been feeding them for years they never came closer than a few feet away, he lost interest.
-"Where's the fun in that?"
+Why won't they eat?" he wanted to know, and when I explained that crows aren't like that, that even though I'd been feeding them for years they never came closer than a few feet away, he lost interest and continued on down the street.

 Crows can be skittish and aloof.
-They are never going to come running like a dog will, for a lick and a pet, and their standoffish attitude is probably a major reason why crows have thrived as a species for so long.
-Remember, crows are wild animals and in the US, it is illegal to keep native songbirds (crows included) as pets.
-If you want a pet you should get one but if you're interested in crows, you'll have to learn to appreciate their charms from afar.
+They are never going to come running like a dog will for a lick and a pet, and their standoffish attitude is probably a major reason why they have thrived as a species for so long.
+Remember, crows are wild animals.
+In the US, it is illegal to keep native songbirds (crows included) as pets.
+If you want a pet you should get one, but if you're interested in crows, you'll have to learn to appreciate their charms from afar.

-Crows will take their own sweet time deciding if they trust you or not but once they know who you are, they'll never forget.
-At first, they may give you the cold shoulder and ignore your food offerings but don't take it personally.
-Remember that paranoia is all about survival but patience and vigilance will eventually pay off and, If you pass the test, they will learn to trust.
+So crows will take their own sweet time deciding if they trust you or not, but once they know who you are, they'll never forget.
+At first, they may give you the cold shoulder and ignore your offerings, but don't take it personally.
+Remember that paranoia is all about survival but patience and vigilance will eventually pay off.
+If you pass the test, they will decide to trust.

 Crows Recognize Faces